-Given the range of issues that prevent the Trustees from concluding that the Scheme offers good value for members over the year to 31 March 2022, and the short timescale for improvements (the Pensions Regulator would appear to expect these improvements to be achieved by 31 March 2023), over the year to 31 March 2023 the Trustees will look to commence winding up the Scheme and transferring the rights of the Scheme members to a larger pension scheme at an appropriate time.

-As previously noted, Schlumberger plc have already commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees) from 1 April 2023.
+Given the range of issues that prevent the Trustees from concluding that the Scheme offers good value for members over the year to 31 March 2023, the Trustees will look to commence winding up the Scheme and transferring the rights of the Scheme members to a larger pension scheme.
+As previously noted, Schlumberger plc have already commenced a project to introduce a new pension arrangement for active employees of Schlumberger plc (including Schlumberger Oilfield UK Limited employees).

-The Trustees will therefore work with Schlumberger plc on this consolidation project alongside any plans to wind up the Scheme and transfer the rights of Scheme members into the new pension arrangement, noting that the eventual introduction of any new arrangement may be later than 1 April 2023.
+The Trustees will therefore work with Schlumberger plc on this consolidation project alongside any plans to wind up the Scheme and transfer the rights of Scheme members into the new pension arrangement, noting that the eventual introduction of any new arrangement may be later than 31 March 2024.